My Forking Life

 #11 Invest in a Good Quick Read Thermometer

-Having a good quality quick read thermometer is of upmost importance when it comes to cooking certain meats in your Air Fryer, like steak, chicken, and pork.
-I recently invested in a Thermapen One and I must say it's worth every penny.
+Having a high-quality, quick-read thermometer is crucial when cooking certain meats in your Air Fryer, such as steak, chicken, and pork.
+I recently invested in a Thermapen One, and I must say it's worth every penny.

-Those are my Top 11 Air fryer tips for successful cooking.
+Those are my Top 12 Air Fryer tips for successful cooking.
 If you haven't made the jump on purchasing an Air Fryer yet, check out Air Fryer Reviewed for reviews of different Air Fryer brands.

 Do you have any Air Fryer tips?
 Leave them in the comments below.
 Happy Cooking 🙂